joehelps/MyBlog/content/publication/Helps 2017 Insecticide dose/index.md

   The model includes several possible life-history traits including sexual or asexual reproduction, diploid or haplodiploid genetics, univoltine or multivoltine life cycle, so that the high dose strategy can be tested for many different in- sect pests.
   Using this model we aim to identify the key characteristics of pests that make either a high dose or a low dose of insecticide optimal for resistance management.
   Two outputs are explored, firstly whether the frequency of the resistance allele increases over time or remains low indefinitely; and secondly whether lowering the dose of insecticide applied reduces or increases the rate of selection for the resistance allele.
   It is demonstrated that with high immigration resistance can be suppressed.
   This suppression however, is rarely lost if the insecticide dose is reduced, and is absent altogether when individuals move from the treated population back into an untreated population.
-  Reducing the dose of insecticide often resulted in slower development of resistance, except where the population combined a high influx of less resis- tant individuals into the treated population, a recessive resistance gene and a high efficacy, in which case reducing the dose of insecticide could result in faster selection for resistance.
+  Reducing the dose of insecticide often resulted in slower development of resistance, except where the population combined a high influx of less resistant individuals into the treated population, a recessive resistance gene and a high efficacy, in which case reducing the dose of insecticide could result in faster selection for resistance.
 author_notes:
-- Equal contribution
+- Primary researcher
-- Equal contribution
+- Concept and editing
-- Equal contribution
+- Concept and editing
 authors:
 - admin
 - "Neil Paveley"